wanghongrui/cesium-entity-drag/README.md

-# Drag model in Cesium
+# Drag Entity in Cesium

 ## usage